-Independent assessors will grade apprentices as Fail, Pass or Distinction using all the information gained in the EPA process described above and with reference to the grading criteria defined in Pages 12 to 15.
-The overall apprenticeship grade will be based on the outcomes of the three EPA components: the online test, the project and the professional discussion as detailed on Page 16.
+Independent assessors will grade apprentices as Fail, Pass or Distinction using all the information gained in the EPA process described above and with reference to the grading criteria defined in the Grading section.
+The overall apprenticeship grade will be based on the outcomes of the three EPA components: the online test, the project and the professional discussion as detailed in the overall EPA grading section.
+These components are equally weighted.